lsst-ts/ts_salobj/doc/salobj_cscs.rst

 .. _lsst.ts.salobj-writing_a_csc:

 * Make your CSC a subclass of `ConfigurableCsc` if it can be configured via the ``start`` command, or `BaseCsc` if not.
+* Override `BaseCsc.close_tasks` if you have background tasks to clean up when quitting.
 * Handling commands:

     * Your subclass must provide a ``do_<name>`` method for every command